 In the past I have had the honour of serving as the Executive Director of Chosen People Ministries (UK), founder of Messianic Congregation Beit Sar Shalom in London, vice-president (and for a few months President) of the British Messianic Jewish Alliance.

-I am currently a member of the Society of Biblical Literature, lead the Seattle branch of Chosen People Ministries, and lead Kehillath Tsion, Vancouver’s first Messianic Jewish congregation.
-I have also completed a Ph.D. at the University of Exeter.
-My publications are Siddur Sar Shalom, which is a Shabbat prayer book for Messianic Jews, Derech Yeshua: The Way of Salvation, and in 2021, a publication of my dissertation on the Didache and its reception of the Torah.
+In 2019 I was granted a PhD at the University of Exeter for my research into the Didache, a first-century Christian-Jewish teaching and instructional manual.
+I am currently a member of the Society of Biblical Literature, Northwest Regional Director for Chosen People Ministries, and lead Kehilat Tsion, Vancouver’s first Messianic Jewish congregation.
+My publications are Siddur Sar Shalom, which is the most complete Shabbat prayer book for Messianic Jews in print, Derech Yeshua: The Way of Salvation, and Torah for Gentiles?
+What the Jewish Authors of the Didache Had to Say, a publication of my dissertation on the Didache and its reception of the Torah.